caseyanderson/workshops/sum_wkshps_15/speaking_tech.md

 *Against Expression: An Anthology of Conceptual Writing*, Craig Dworkin and Kenneth Goldsmith (eds)

-*Word Events: Perspectives on Verbal Notaiton*, John Lely and James Saunders
+*Word Events: Perspectives on Verbal Notaiton*, John Lely and James Saunders (eds)

 *For 1, 2, or 3 People*, Christian Wolff